NTheuws/ChildrensPlayground/README.md

 - Make sure to have enough space between the players and the Kinect, 4m is prefered.
 - When using a screen instead of a beamer make sure the screen is of decent size since the game itself is fairly small.
 - It's best to have another wall behind the players or make sure there's no one walked behind them since it'll interfere with the game.
+- Installing the Kinect SDK is a must, if you don't you won't be able to use the input data from the Kinect.

 ## How do I get started?
 #### Editing in Unity
+Download this repo as a zip and unpack it.
+Afterwards in the Unity hub you can open a project and navigate to wherever you saved it.
+After opening it you'll be able to start editing the current state of the project.

 #### Playing the game
+If you just want to play the game, the build can be downloaded [here](https://www.dropbox.com/s/4w2616tlo5latie/Platformer.zip?dl=0 )
+Do keep in mind you'll need to have the Kinect package installed else it won't be able to detect a single player.